Expats are mostly responsible for restoration of over 1,000 of Morocco's ancient courtyard houses

-(CNN) — A number of Morocco's riads (traditional courtyard houses) have been transformed into incredible boutique hotels in recent years, giving travelers a cultural and luxurious experience that was once off-limits.
+A number of Morocco’s riads (traditional courtyard houses) have been transformed into incredible boutique hotels over the past several years, giving travelers a cultural and luxurious experience that was once off limits.

 A classic riad is built around a central courtyard with a garden and fountain.

 The interior often features lavish ornamentation – glazed ceramic tiles (zellij) in colorful geometric patterns on walls and floors, carved pierced white stucco work, painted wooden ceilings (zouakt) and shiny polished plaster walls (tadelakt).

 “There is extraordinary diversity among Marrakech riads, whose aesthetics range from the ornate flourishes of traditional Moroccan style to ultra-modern interiors that wouldn’t look out of place in a New York City loft,” says Cyrus Bozorgmehr, a Briton who manages several riads in Marrakech.

 “With owners living as far afield as Italy, Tahiti and the United States, each brings their own vision – so each riad has a unique identity, infused with the personality and history of the person behind it and their relationship with Morocco,” adds Bozorgmehr, who estimates Marrakech has more than 1,000 riad hotels.

 El Fenn, or “home of art,” was opened in 2004 by Vanessa Branson, sister of British entrepreneur Richard Branson.

 As is fitting for a hotel owned by the founder of the Marrakech Biennale, it’s both a high-end hotel and a museum of contemporary art.

 Says General Manager Willem Smit, “She’s a collector and used to have a gallery in London, so it’s very much about art.
 It connects all the things that we are about and that makes us stand out, I think.”